 Out of Scope

-Configuration – This will briefly be outlined in this document.
-A separate in-depth document has been created, entitled [REF-07] Release and Configuration Approach & Plan, which holds more detailed information on release processes and technical configuration.

 PIT – It is the responsibility of Test Participants to perform their own tests on their own environments before SIT and UIT.
 The SI Simulators and Emulators Team will provide the “DIP Simulator” to be used by Test Participants during their PIT, it should be noted that this is a functional simulator and is not intended for non-functional testing.

 Environment Managers